norhther/MVA-Project/README.md

 - dataViz.Rmd -> Complementary R Markdown script used to visualize with the data exploration and visualization of the results.
 Includes the MCA and MFA analysis and their explorations.

-- pca.
-R -> Exploratory script with all attempts to preform the PCA on the dataset.
+- pca.R -> Exploratory script with all attempts to preform the PCA on the dataset.
 Contains test with different competition result representations.

 - associaton_rules.Rmd -> R Markdown with the execution of the a priori algorithm to find the association rules.

-- her-clust-crossVal_MF.
-R -> Hierarchical clustering exploration.
+- her-clust-crossVal_MF.R -> Hierarchical clustering exploration.
 Tests where performed for different sets of variables.
 Includes validations for the number of clusters selected and small analysis on only Male lifters.

 - cluster_profiling.Rmd -> R Markdown used to generate visualizations for cluster profiling and also numerical profiling.

 - decision_trees.Rmd -> R Markdown with all decision trees and evaluations performed.

+- lda_final.Rmd -> R Markdown with all code to perform the LDA analysis.